-I’m going to continue to use me as an example, if you haven’t noticed, it allows me to add keywords and phrases relevant to my website – what a sneaky bastard I am.
+I’m going to continue to use me as an example.
+It allows me to add keywords and phrases relevant to my industry – what a sneaky bastard I am.

 My business name and USP work well together – The Sarky Type, content with more bite.
 And, it nearly rhymes.
 With my USP in mind, I start to think about the kinds of things ideal clients are going to be searching for, so that they find me.

 - ‘Sarky business blogger Oxford’